Using the FiftyOne App¶

 Did you know?
 You can construct clip views programmatically via dataset views!

-Sorting by visual similarity¶
+Sorting by similarity¶

 Whenever you select samples, patches, or labels in the App in a Dataset